wendydengg/wendydengg/README.md

 - ⚡ Fun fact: ...
 -->

-I'm Wendy Deng, and I study data science at Penn.
+I'm Wendy Deng, and I study computer science and data science at Penn.
 - 📫 How to reach me: Email or [LinkedIn](https://www.linkedin.com/in/wendydengg/)